ArtemMikhaylov/AndroidFigmaHelper/README.md

 You export pictures for mobile in all required densities into one directory.
 If you need, you also can export pictures for tablets the same way into another directory.

-Specify directories of those folders and your project, and just run the script.
+Specify those directories and your project directory, and just run the script.

 General script flow goes this way: